enatsek/Debian-Ubuntu/README.md

 - AdminerOnDebianUbuntu: Adminer, a replacement for PHPMyAdmin.
 Web based Database Management.

-- AGT-PostgresqlOnUbuntu: Postgresql installation and basic configuration on Ubuntu.
+- PostgresqlOnUbuntu: Postgresql installation and basic configuration on Ubuntu.
+Includes some user management, cluster management, backup and restore.

+- PostgresqlOnDebian: Postgresql installation and basic configuration on Debian.
 Includes some user management, cluster management, backup and restore.

 - OtherLinuxesOnDebianUbuntu: Basic management of Debian, Ubuntu, Red Hat, OpenSuse, Alpine and Devuan distributions.